Browse docs

 • deny-by-default forwarding ACL,

-• tenant-scoped route/assignment validation.
+• workspace-scoped route/assignment validation.

 API surfaces